Didi says app removal may hurt revenue, other U.S-listed Chinese firms probed | Technology

 It also comes amid a widespread regulatory squeeze on domestic tech firms, focusing on anticompetitive behavior and data security, that began with the scuttling of a $37 billion listing planned by Alibaba fintech affiliate Ant Group late last year.
 "Both the Ant IPO cancellation and this action on Didi show that IPOs can be very dangerous in China, shedding light on one's scale and operations that invite regulatory scrutiny," said Martin Chorzempa, a senior fellow at the Peterson Institute for International Economics.

+"For a government that is keen to showcase its homegrown champions, one would think that China would want to deal with these issues in a timely and private manner," said Zennon Kapron, head of research and consultant group Kapronasia, referring to the Didi and Ant investigations.
+"The fact that this isn't happening is a clear indication that China is looking to use these companies as a warning to other tech firms," Kapron said.

+DIDI'S DOLDRUMS The CAC said it had ordered app stores to stop offering Didi's app after finding that the company had illegally collected users' personal data.

 "The Company expects that the app takedown may harm its revenue in China," Didi said in a statement but did not elaborate on the potential extent of the impact.
-Analysts have said they do not expect a huge hit to earnings as Didi's existing user base in China is so huge.
+Analysts have said they do not expect a major hit to earnings as Didi's existing user base in China is large.
 The removal of the app does not affect existing users.

-Didi also said it will strive to rectify any problems and will protect users' privacy and data security.
-Didi is also the subject of an antitrust probe by China's market regulator, the State Administration for Market Regulation, sources told Reuters last month.

 In a June filing, Didi reported revenue of about 42.2 billion yuan ($6.5 billion) for the three months ended March 31.
 Of that, 39.2 billion yuan came from its China mobility division while about 800 million yuan came from its international business.
 In addition to its dominant position in China's ride-hailing market, Didi operates in 15 other countries.